apeunit/neueux/content/articles/04_intro_ux-pitfalls-of-blockchain.md

 ## 6. Privacy

-> "As seductive as a Blockchain’s other advantages are, neither companies nor individuals are particularly keen on publishing all of their information onto a public database that can be arbitrarily read without any restrictions by one’s own government, foreign governments, family members, coworkers and business competitors." - Vitalik Buterin, 2016
+> As seductive as a Blockchain’s other advantages are, neither companies nor individuals are particularly keen on publishing all of their information onto a public database that can be arbitrarily read without any restrictions by one’s own government, foreign governments, family members, coworkers and business competitors. - Vitalik Buterin, 2016

-In the last article of the series, we will discuss how storing all transactional data publicly might lead to UX issues for some users.
+In this article, we will discuss how storing all transactional data publicly might lead to UX issues for some users.
 Additionally, we will take a look at some privacy-preserving Blockchain solutions out there.

 ## 7. On- and Off-Ramp